 Dark lips can be your normal skin color.

-Lips has less sun protection because they do not make sebum.
+Lips have less natural sun protection than other skin because they do not make sebum.
 This makes them more likely to burn and develop increased pigmentation.

 Choose a lip balm with SPF to treat lip darkening of the lip lines.

 Hyperpigmentation on the upper lip is usually due to melasma.
 See hyperpigmentation around the mouth discussed above.

 Dark spots on the forehead are almost always caused from sun exposure.